-5.5 The Headteacher is responsible for managing the potential risks from Legionella bacteria, which may arise from work activities.
+5.5 The Headteacher along with the School Business Manager is responsible for managing the potential risks from Legionella bacteria, which may arise from work activities.
 The Management of Health and Safety at Work Regulations and more specifically the Control of Substances Hazardous to Health Regulations 2002 assist and support the assessment, prevention or control the risk from the bacteria by taking suitable precautions.